nullstare/ReiLua/API.md

 ## Functions

 Application needs 'main.lua' or 'main' file as entry point.
 ReiLua executable will first look it from same directory.
 Alternatively, path to the folder where "main.lua" is located can be given as argument.
-There are five Lua functions that the framework will call, 'RL.init', 'RL.update', 'RL.draw', 'RL.event', 'RL.log', and 'RL.exit'.
+There are seven Lua functions that the framework will call, 'RL.init', 'RL.update', 'RL.draw', 'RL.event', 'RL.log', 'RL.exit' and 'RL.config'.

 ---
 > function RL.init()

-This function will be called first when 'main.lua' is found
+This function will be called after window has been initialized.
+Should be used as the main init point.

 ---